If you know you want to be a respiratory care professional, now is the time to find the right respiratory therapy program for you.

-To help you take a deeper dive into what sets one respiratory care program apart from another, we’ve prepared a comparison worksheet for you to download, print and use.
+To help you take a deeper dive into what sets one respiratory care program apart from another, we’ve prepared a Respiratory Therapy Program Comparison Worksheet for you to download.

-In choosing any higher education degree program, be sure to identify your individual preferences as well as potential programs’ strengths and weaknesses, comparing hard numbers whenever possible.
+In choosing any higher education degree program, be sure to identify your individual preferences as well as potential programs’ strengths and weaknesses.

-Also consider less quantifiable features, including institutional reputation, culture and student/alumni feedback.
+Also consider institutional reputation, culture, and student and alumni feedback.